rogueserenity/stenciler/CONTRIBUTING.md

 ## Linting

 [golangci-lint](https://golangci-lint.run/) is used for linting.
-The default configuration is preferred, but if there are specific exceptiions that are required, the configuration manual can be found [here](https://golangci-lint.run/usage/configuration/).
 In order to run the linting, run:

 ```shell
 gol